 HOME isn’t vaporwave.
 Or maybe it is.
 All I knew is that it sounded great.
 When I first discovered Odyssey, I again couldn’t resist the temptation to press the play button over and over again.
 Eventually though, I did finally get the strength to move on, and went on a quest to search some other great music on Bandcamp.

 Then, exactly a week ago (from the time of this writing), I found two other albums by HOME, Before The Night and Falling Into Place.
 Why I looked over these is beyond my comprehension.
-It had me think, “Where has this been all my life?
-Why did nobody tell me about this?” and, “What’s next?”.
+It had me think “where has this been all my life?” and “why did nobody tell me about this?”
 A small part of me was glad that I waited this long, as I could now binge all the albums at once, but the other part was upset that I hadn’t discovered HOME earlier.